 The borders of Australia and New Zealand were not inevitable.
 Britain’s colonies in the region were not set out on arbitrary whims, nor were they mere accidents.
-They were the result of complex historic processes, and vigorous campaigns promoted new colonies passionately.
+They were the result of complex historical processes, and vigorous campaigns promoted new colonies passionately.

 Australasia could have ended up with twice as many freestanding colonies; it could have had fewer.
 New Zealand might have grown up to become two separate countries.
 Territorial separation movements capture the contingency of history and show that the political contours of Australia and New Zealand have always been contested.
 By studying the choices faced and paths not taken, we can more clearly understand how both countries took shape.